profMagija/cloudpost/docs/cli.md

     - `* /<container_name>/**`: send a request to the container.
 The path is container name is removed from the path before forwarding the request.

 Aditionally, a web interface is hosted on `/ui/`.

+The LocalRunner always uses the configuration `local` for the flock.